The Resy Hit List: Where In Atlanta You’ll Want to Eat Right Now

 1. Madeira Park Poncey-Highland

-The Resy Retrospective noted that dining all last year was about connection.
+We stand firm that dining lately has been about connection.
 Steven Satterfield and Neal McCarthy, both of Miller Union, and Dive Bar’s Tim Willard not only got the memo, they wrote it.
 Named one of not only Atlanta’s but America’s most defining restaurants of 2025, they’ve been racking up the accolades for locally sourced but internationally inspired cuisine since day one.
-Use our Dish by Dish recs as your general blueprint (the rotating gnocchi has already reached icon status) but leave room for seasonal adventures like grilled bok choy with salsa macha.
+Don’t miss the regular picks — the rotating gnocchi has already reached icon status — but leave room for seasonal adventures like grilled bok choy with salsa macha.
 Ask Willard and McCarthy, both sommeliers, to help you pair small plates with big glasses.
 With two dozen by-the-pour offered daily, you won’t be short of choices.

 2. Talat Market Summerhill

 Let’s get meta for a moment and flash back to the Resy Rewind dinner chefs Parnass Savang and Rod Lassiter were recently invited to host.
 It’s a perfect example of how this James Beard-nominated former pop-up is still as scrappy, self-challenging, and experimental as ever, even beyond the daily changing menu worth stalking their Instagram story to learn.
-While that Resy Event was about the Midwest in the ’80s, the rest of the year is a wild flight to Thailand fueled by Georgia ingredients.
+On balance, expect a wild flight to Thailand fueled by Georgia ingredients.
 Grab a seat against the vivid street-style mural for dishes like Issan-style chicken laap, the daily curry with their signature housemade coconut cream, and the beloved Crispy Rice Salad.
 And if you’re lucky, you might just get a teaser to their next concept, Some Luck, the night of your Resy.

 4. Bar ANA Atlanta